 Your graphics card will arguably be the most expensive component in your build.
 You have three real options for video cards, and Nvidia is two of them.
 AMD versus Nvidia has always been a hot debate, with AMD having decent cards at a much lower price, while Nvidia’s RTX series being the more popular and more expensive option.

-Within the Nvidia family you have The elusive 3000 series cards, including the coveted RTX 3080 compared to the RTX 2080 Super series.
-While the RTX 2080 Ti offers the best benchmarks, it is nearly twice the price of the RTX 2080 Super.
+Within the Nvidia family you have The elusive 3000 series cards, including the coveted RTX 3080 compared to the somewhat easier to find RTX 3060Ti.
 Both are great cards that offer the Ray-Tracing technology that promises to be a huge part of gaming in the years to come–especially in newer releases such as Cyberpunk 2077.
 But these cards are hard to find at the moment, so setup your availability alerts and good luck!

 If you feel strongly about getting an AMD card, the new AMD Radeon VII is comparable to Nvidia’s 2080 Super in both performance and price.